ringtailsoftware/zvterm/README.md

 There's plenty to add in order to make a real terminal emulator. libvterm is capable, but the zig API needs extending to do more

  - unicode
- - cursor location
  - bell
- - handle callbacks for dirty areas, to avoid constantly redrawing entire screen
+ - more selective damage callbacks to know which areas of screen to redraw